 Why we picked the Honda CR-V: Many buyers want the taller driving position, extra cargo space, and all-wheel drive traction of an SUV, but don’t want to deal with bad gas mileage and truck-like handling.
 The Honda CR-V was one of the first car-based crossovers that sought to offer those SUV positives without the negatives, and it remains one of the best.

 The CR-V feels like it was designed for everyday commuting.
 It’s by no means a sporty vehicle, but its handling and acceleration feel impressively car-like.
 Ride quality is excellent, and the interior is one of the most quiet we’ve experienced in this price range.
 The CR-V also has a solid, confidence-inspiring feel.

 The one thing that held the CR-V back was the lack of a hybrid powertrain, leaving the Honda a step behind the rival Toyota RAV4.
 Honda finally introduced a hybrid CR-V for the 2020 model year, and, while it’s not quite as fuel-efficient as the Toyota, it still returns 38 mpg combined.
 The 1.5-liter turbocharged four-cylinder engine offered in non-hybrid CR-V models is also more powerful and more refined than its Toyota counterpart.

 When it comes to tech, Honda has you covered.
 The standard Honda Sensing bundle of driver aids includes autonomous emergency braking, forward collision warning, road departure mitigation, lane departure warning, lane keep assist, and adaptive cruise control.
 The infotainment system includes a 7.0-inch touchscreen and Apple CarPlay/Android Auto compatibility, although it isn’t available on the base LX trim level.

 The best commuter electric car

-Why you should buy this: It’s better for the environment, and your wallet.
+Why you should buy this: It’s better for your wallet.

 Who’s it for: Eco warriors.